 “Such was the extraordinary impact of Kathleen’s research in Japan she became known as the Mother of the Sea, and Japanese nori farmers have an annual festival on 14 April they call Drew Day, which they celebrate at a memorial to Kathleen that was erected in 1963.

 “I find Kathleen’s story really inspirational.
 She was passionate about research and continued to work even after her marriage in 1923.
 This was a time when at educational institutions, once you were married you were no longer allowed to be paid to work, but this didn’t stop her, she carried on studying at home and at the university and that’s when she went on to find her most significant findings.

 “Her absolute dedication to her subject and her research meant that in spite of difficulties she found out things about the life cycle of seaweed that had implications on the other side of the world.”

-Two of the microscopes that Kathleen used in her research can be seen in our Collections Centre.
+Two of the microscopes that Kathleen used in her research can be found in our online collection.
 One is from circa 1920, while the other is more modern, dating from around 1950.
 So on Saturday, why not mark Drew Day by treating yourself to some sushi in honour of Kathleen Drew-Baker, the Mother of the Sea?

 Did you enjoy this blog?
-Why not check out some more of the posts in our women in science collection?
+Why not check out some more of the posts in our women in STEM collection?